Concerns about the replica wormhole derivation of the island conjecture: Introduction

 We identify two concerns that need to be addressed for a complete argument on the behaviour of the radiation entropy. \begin{enumerate} \item Fully independent Hawking pair production is represented by $\rho_\textsf{R}\propto \mathbb{1}$.
 Nearly independent pair production allows for small corrections to this.
 As detailed in \S\ref{s.small}, the eigenvalues $\lambda_{i,\textsf{R}}$ of the corrected $\rho_\textsf{R}$ are bounded by $\sum_i \lambda_{i,\textsf{R}}^2={\rm tr}(\rho_\textsf{R}^2)\ll1$ at late times.
 Meanwhile, a pure radiation system must have an eigenvalue $\sim 1$.
 Small corrections hence cannot accommodate a pure radiation system at (very) late times for the evaporating black hole, despite that the gravitational path integral calculation using replica wormholes gives that result. \item At nearly independent pair production, the correlations between the two new modes (the interior and the radiation modes) and the environment cannot be deterministic.
-There has to be a probability distribution over different realisations of the correlations: $\rho_\textsf{R}=\int d\sigma \,p(\sigma)\rho_\textsf{R}(\sigma)$, where $\rho_\textsf{R}(\sigma)$ describes a specific realisation of the corrections, and $p(\sigma)<1$ is the probability for that realisation to occur.
+There has to be a probability distribution over different realisations of the correlations\footnote{In short, the second concern is the following (with the notation explained in \S \ref{s.setup}).
+At each pair formation, there must be a distribution over the value of each new, non-zero $R_{ij}$.
+Otherwise the pair formation is not nearly independent of the environment.
+By definition, the entropy of a distribution over $R_{ij}$ is different from the ensemble averaged entropy.
+For the radiation entropy to follow the Page curve, the system must evolve to reflect the required change in entropy.
+This evolution remains to be motivated in terms of what happens in the radiation system, which is a system that can be treated as separate from the black hole interior, and which is expected to be governed by semiclassical physics.}: $\rho_\textsf{R}=\int d\sigma \,p(\sigma)\rho_\textsf{R}(\sigma)$, where $\rho_\textsf{R}(\sigma)$ describes a specific realisation of the corrections, and $p(\sigma)<1$ is the probability for that realisation to occur.
 If there is no such distribution initially, at the pair production, then the pair production is not nearly independent of the environment in that it is either fully independent of or fully determined by the environment.

 Any realisation of $\rho_\textsf{R}$ that can appear in the gravity theory is a $\rho_\textsf{R}(\sigma)$.
 This includes the different realisations of the ensemble discussed in \cite{Penington:2019kki}.
 To the purpose of our discussion, it does not matter if the ensemble average in the replica wormhole derivation of the Page curve is interpreted as due to that the gravity theory is dual to an ensemble of theories on the boundary, if the different realisations are interpreted as coming from a disorder average in a (self-averaging) single theory \cite{Pollack:2020gfa}, or due to a perturbative treatment of the gravitational theory.
 Any realisation of $\rho_\textsf{R}$ must be a $\rho_\textsf{R}(\sigma)$ with $p(\sigma)<1$ at the pair production, for the event horizon to be a region governed by semiclassical physics.